vietvo371/AgriTrace_docs/docs/Installation.md

 # 4. Push and create a Pull Request
 git push origin feat/my-awesome-feature
-# 🔀 Create a Pull Request on GitLab
+# 🔀 Create a Pull Request on GitHub
 ```

 ### 📋 Contribution Guidelines